everymind/SurpriseIntelligence/README.md

 ### Arduino

+For this installation we used Arduino Micro, mounted on a breadboard.
-Can use any arduino, we used Arduino Uno.
-Software: Go to File > Examples > Firmata > StandardFirmata.
+Software: Go to File > Examples > Firmata > SimpleDigitalFirmata.
 Then click "Upload".

 Pin out assignments for language buttons:
 French = 8